ttm/music/README.md

 sympy, numpy, scipy, colorama, termcolor are needed (and installed by the setup.py by default).

-You also need to install sox and abc2midi (abcmidi package in Ubuntu).
+You also need to install espeak, sox and abc2midi (abcmidi package in Ubuntu).
-The MIDI.pm and FFT.pm files are needed by eCantorix and can be installed with:
+The MIDI.pm and FFT.pm files are needed by eCantorix to synthesize singing sequences, and can be installed with:
   $ sudo cpan install MIDI
   $ sudo cpan install Math::FFT